abdeoliveira/examgen/README.md

 ### Ignoring questions

 For some reason you may want to ignore certain questions during correction.
 For example, you discovered that there was a bug in some of them.
-To do so, you need to create the file `/session/qignore` with the exact question file names (those `.gnxs` files), one per line.
+To do so, you need to create the file `/session/qignore` containning the exact question file names, one per line.
 Like this:

 ```
 question-to-ignore-1.gnxs